holland01/YAQ3R/prog.md

 These origins are then used to calculate the actual dimensions.
-The problem with this is that origins refer to texture origins and not actual boundries.
+The problem with this is that origins refer to texture origins and not actual boundaries.

 I need to re-evaluate why the actual loop after the `w` and `h` values are calculated in `CalcGridDimensions()` is used.
-I think it's because of this boundry issue, and a double check is made to ensure that there aren't any image dimensions which, when added to a particular origin, exceed `w` or `h`.
+I think it's because of this boundary issue, and a double check is made to ensure that there aren't any image dimensions which, when added to a particular origin, exceed `w` or `h`.
 If this is the case, the "solution" of just doubling the actual dimensions is totally un called for.